Supportive Care Assistant Micro-credential

 Are you looking to get into a career in health care?

-The Supportive Care Assistant Micro-credential is a new fully subsidized program developed to address the labour shortages in the long-term care sector.
-The program allows you to discover a new career, gain work experience, and make a difference in your community.
+The Supportive Care Assistant program is a 12-week fully subsidized program developed to address the labour shortages in the long-term care sector.
+The program includes a three-week work experience, allowing you to discover a new career, gain work experience, and make a difference in your community.

 Program Details

-The program includes six weeks of online training and a nine weeks paid work placement.
+The program includes nine weeks of online and industry training and a three-week work placement.
 The program can help accelerate the next step of your career if you choose to pursue further studies and become a Health Care Assistant.

 • Assisting with meals